yougov/fuzzy/README.rst

 Fuzzy is a python library implementing common phonetic algorithms quickly.
 Typically this is in string similarity exercises, but they're pretty versatile.

-It uses C Extensions (via Pyrex) for speed.
+It uses C Extensions (via Cython) for speed.

 The algorithms are: